 Purposes

-The purpose of this Committee is to supervise, control, coordinate, and encourage race walking activity for Open, Junior, Senior, and Master men and women, as well as for Youth, within the Pacific Association.
+The purpose of this Committee is to supervise, control, coordinate, and encourage race walking activity for Open, Junior, and Master men and women, as well as for Youth, within the Pacific Association.
 The Committee is also responsible for writing guidelines of behavior and performance for members of the Committee.

-Act as the regional governing body for race walking within the Pacific Association and to act as the liaison to the USATF.
+Act as the governing body for race walking within the Pacific Association and to act as the liaison to the USATF.

 Develop interest and participation in race walking throughout the association.